meganindya/library-management-system/README.md

 - Launch web app from `localhost:3000`
 - (optional) Launch GraphiQL app from `localhost:8000/api`

-**Note:** `Project doesn't adapt to varying screen sizes; designed and tested on a monitor having resolution 2560 x 1080 with 100% display scaling, checked to appear fine on 1920 x 1080 at 125% scaling.
+**Note:** `Project doesn't adapt to varying screen sizes; designed and tested on a monitor having resolution 2560 × 1080 with 100% display scaling, checked to appear fine on 1920 × 1080 at 125% scaling.
 For other configurations, front-end design may look out of place.`